arpitbbhayani/knowledge-base/python-internals/changing-python-grammar-to-support-standalone-walrus-assignments/README.md

 [![Changing python grammar to support standalone walrus assignments](https://i.ytimg.com/vi/rWb7VYz1q1U/mqdefault.jpg)](https://www.youtube.com/watch?v=rWb7VYz1q1U)

-<p>In this video, we alter the Python grammar and make an invalid syntax valid.
-We alter grammar and allow the Walrus operator to be executed as a standalone statement similar to how the usual assignment statement works. </p>
+In this video, we alter the Python grammar and make an invalid syntax valid.
+We alter grammar and allow the Walrus operator to be executed as a standalone statement similar to how the usual assignment statement works.

-<p>This video would pave way for budding Python developers to understand CPython internals.</p>
+This video would pave way for budding Python developers to understand CPython internals.

-<p>Chapters:
+Chapters:
- - 0:00 What is a walrus operator?
+0:00 What is a walrus operator?
- - 1:20 Building a toy shell to understand Walrus
+1:20 Building a toy shell to understand Walrus
- - 6:27 A non-intuitive behavior
+6:27 A non-intuitive behavior
- - 8:15 Going through the grammar
+8:15 Going through the grammar
- - 14:25 Altering the Walrus behavior
+14:25 Altering the Walrus behavior
- - 16:55 Understanding why it worked</p>
+16:55 Understanding why it worked

-<p>Link to the article: https://arpitbhayani.me/blogs/the-weird-walrus</p>
+Link to the article: https://arpitbhayani.me/blogs/the-weird-walrus

-<h1>The Honest Python</h1>
+# The Honest Python

-<p>The Honest Python is a series in which we dissect certain features, behaviors, and not-so-obvious outputs by diving deeper into the CPython source code and if possible altering it to get a much clearer understanding.</p>
+The Honest Python is a series in which we dissect certain features, behaviors, and not-so-obvious outputs by diving deeper into the CPython source code and if possible altering it to get a much clearer understanding.

 You can also
  - Subscribe to the YT Channel [Asli Engineering](https://youtube.com/c/ArpitBhayani)